vanHeemstraSystems/publish-node-package/300/400/README.md

 **Tip*, for the use of *assertions* see https://codereviewvideos.com/how-i-fixed-needs-an-import-assertion-of-type-json/ and https://simonplend.com/import-json-in-es-modules/

+**NOTE**: Writing CommonJS code is legacy, whereas modern NodeJS modules are written as ES6 Modules.
+This article explains how to rewrite Common JS modules (CJS) to ES6 Modules (ESM): https://electerious.medium.com/from-commonjs-to-es-modules-how-to-modernize-your-node-js-app-ad8cdd4fb662

+In this tutorial we focus on writting **ES6 Modules (ESM)** always.

 We'll simply type (**Warning**: the below code requires NodeJS version 18 or higher!):

 ```